When it's time — recognizing the signs that home is no longer safe

 The financial piece is real, and it's not going away.
 You can't avoid it, but you can manage it in a way that makes sense for your family.

 Start by having a conversation with your parent about their finances.
 Not because it's comfortable, but because you need to know what you're working with.
-Do they have significant savings?
-A pension?
-Social Security?
-Home equity?
-Do they have long-term care insurance?
-Do they have debts, mortgages, credit cards?
+Savings, pensions, Social Security, home equity, long-term care insurance, debts, mortgages, credit cards.
 Write it down.
-Create a basic picture of the financial picture.
+Create a basic picture of what exists.
 If your parent is unwilling to discuss it, you might need to involve a professional, someone they'll talk to.
 Some people will tell a financial planner things they won't tell their children.

 Once you understand what resources exist, talk to an elder law attorney about your state's specific rules regarding Medicaid, asset spend-down, and how facility payments work.
 This conversation is usually not expensive, and it prevents expensive mistakes later.
 An attorney can explain how long private pay will last and when you might need to transition to a Medicaid-approved facility.
 They can explain whether your parent should keep their home or sell it, whether a reverse mortgage makes sense, whether gifting assets makes sense.
 They can clarify the legal pieces that are state-specific.

 Then look at facilities and their actual costs.
 Call and ask what the base fee includes and what costs extra.
 Ask specifically about what happens if your parent runs out of money.
 Will the facility keep them if they qualify for Medicaid?
 What's the wait list for Medicaid beds?
-If they won't keep your parent on Medicaid, they're not actually an option unless your parent has enough money to stay for life or until death, whichever comes first.
+If they won't keep your parent on Medicaid, they're not actually an option unless your parent has enough money to stay for life.

 The conversation about financial reality with your parent might sound like this: "We need to understand what you have and what things cost so we can plan this together.
 I've contacted an attorney who can help us understand how long what you have will last and what options exist."
 This isn't shameful.
 This is adult responsibility.
 Your parent probably spent years managing their own finances and making plans.
 Now those plans need updating because circumstances have changed.